Jobs & Internships

 We recruit for specific positions for particular research, advisory or dialogue projects.
 Whenever such vacancies arise, we advertise them here.
-Oftentimes we also post vacancies through IB Liste, a listserv to which you can subscribe by sending a blank message to email@example.com and other online platforms.

 Suggest Your Own Project

 We strive to do innovative, policy-relevant work.
-We welcome proposals from entrepreneurial and self-driven individuals to develop cutting-edge research (e.g. in the context of a PhD or Post-Doc project), advisory or dialogue agendas that fit the issue areas we work on.
+We welcome proposals from entrepreneurial and self-driven individuals to develop cutting-edge research (e.g., in the context of a PhD or Post-Doc project), advisory or dialogue agendas that fit the issue areas we work on.
 While we are purely project-funded and cannot usually provide start-up grants for new projects, we can provide an attractive platform for innovative researchers and help with securing funding for new projects.
 We can also act as host institutions for grants such as the Humboldt Chancellor Fellowship.
 Suggestions or proposals which are directly or closely related to our work can be submitted to firstname.lastname@example.org.
-We encourage early submissions and please understand we can only accept inquiries up to 1 month before the deadline.
+We encourage early submissions and please understand we can only accept inquiries up to one month before the deadline.

 Introduce Yourself to Us